Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-The stopping condition used in the experiments is similar to the outer stopping condition in~\cite{DBLP:conf/kdd/YuanHL11}.
-We run the CDN method with a strict stopping criteria $\epsilon=10^{-8}$ to obtain the optimal value $F_c(\mathbf{w}^{*})$, which is used to compute the relative difference to the optimal function value (\textit{relative function value difference}),

-Implementation details of these algorithms are as follows: \begin{itemize} \item CDN: We implement the CDN method based on the source code in LIBLINEAR\footnote{version 1.7, \url{http://www.csie.ntu.edu.tw/~cjlin/liblinear/oldfiles/}.}.
-Since the shrinking procedure cannot be performed inside the parallel loop of the SCDN and PCDN methods, we use an equivalent implementation of CDN in LIBLINEAR for fair comparisons, where the shrinking procedure is modified so that it is consistent with the other parallel algorithms. \item SCDN: We set $\bar{P}=8$ for the SCDN method following ~\cite{DBLP:conf/icml/BradleyKBG11}.
-Although the source code for SCDN is available, we implement it in the C language based on the CDN implementation in LIBLINEAR for fair comparisons. \item PCDN: We implement the PCDN method including atomic operation.
-For atomic operation, we apply a compare-and-swap implementation using inline assembly.
+The source code of the proposed PCDN algorithm will be made available to the public, and the implementation details are listed below: \begin{itemize} \item CDN: we implement this method based on the source code in the LIBLINEAR\footnote{liblinear version 1.7, \url{http://www.csie.ntu.edu.tw/~cjlin/liblinear/}.} toolbox.
+Since the shrinking procedure cannot be performed inside the parallel loop of the SCDN and PCDN methods, we use an equivalent implementation of the CDN scheme for fair comparisons, where the shrinking procedure is modified such that it is consistent with the other parallel algorithms. \item SCDN: We set $\bar{P}=8$ for the SCDN method following Bradley et al.~\cite{DBLP:conf/icml/BradleyKBG11}. \item PCDN: We implement this algorithm with conditions consistent with all other methods.

+\item TRON: We set $\sigma = 0.01$ and $\beta=0.1$ in the projected line search according to Yuan et al.~\cite{DBLP:journals/jmlr/YuanCHL10}.
+We use it as baseline algorithm for $L_2$-loss SVM.

+\item newGLMNET: We use the same setting and implementation provided by Yuan et al. \cite{DBLP:conf/kdd/YuanHL11}.
+Since it is outperformed by CDN for $L_2$-loss SVM, we only use it as baseline algorithm for logistic regression experiments.